 Federal Pell Grant

-Federal Pell Grant is awarded to students based on financial need and is limited to undergraduate and teaching credential students (students seeking their first bachelor's degree & first teaching credential).
+The Federal Pell Grant is awarded to students based on financial need and is limited to undergraduate and teaching credential students (students seeking their first bachelor's degree or first teaching credential).
 The Pell Grant provides a foundation upon which other aid can be awarded.

 Eligible students can receive Pell Grant up to a maximum of 6 years (600% of their Pell Grant eligibility over an entire academic career).
 Once a student has reached their 12th full-time semester or 6 years, they are no longer eligible for the Pell grant.

-Federal Student Aid - Calculating Pell Grant Lifetime Eligibility Used provides information regarding the amount of Federal Pell grant funds a student may receive over his/her lifetime.
+The Calculating Pell Grant Lifetime Eligibility Used page on the Federal Student Aid website provides information regarding the amount of Federal Pell grant funds a student may receive over his/her lifetime.